yakazimir/kyler-website/content/post/infinity.md

 Jeffrey's
 [Computability and Logic](https://www.goodreads.com/book/show/1556746.Computability_and_Logic);
-I find their notation and general approach to be quite hard to follow, so it's been a struggle).This particular result has to do with infinity, which is a conceptually difficult topic to grasp, even when considered non-mathematically.
+I find their notation and general approach to be quite hard to follow, so it's been a struggle).

+This particular result has to do with infinity, which is a conceptually difficult topic to grasp, even when considered non-mathematically.
 Part of what Cantor discovered is that infinite sets can have different cardinalities (where **cardinality** here